rpuntaie/pdt/pdt.rst

 Test items link to ``plan`` and ``do`` items, and state that their consistency has been checked.

+.. note:: consistency

+   Code and their tests are kept consistent by a test run on every code change.
+   Human language texts and source code on the other hand normally get inconsistent.
+   It is easier to keep them consistent if the human text is close to the source code or easily reachable by a hyperlink.
+   Initial development documentation like the plan do not necessarily need to be made consistent.

 Traceability: With separate files for ``inform``, ``plan``, ``do`` and ``test``, the content items get marked as such.
 This can be used to automatically check